load should provide a way to specify the top-level module

 load currently takes an optional second argument that allows you to load into an anonymous and new top-level Module.
 It would be nice if the second argument could also be a Module that would then be used as the top-level Module.
 That way one could provide a set of methods that should be available to the content being loaded without having to put them in Kernel.

-Updated by byroot (Jean Boussier) about 1 year ago
+Updated by byroot (Jean Boussier) almost 2 years ago

 Agreed, it could be used to experiment with new ways to load code in a non global manner.